D&D-based Peer support groups

 Welcome, exhausted travelers!

-• Are you struggling to budget your limited energy?
+Are you feeling burnt out by the Spoonie life, or struggling to budget your limited energy?

-• Are you looking for low-energy ways to recharge more effectively?
+Are you looking for low-energy ways to recharge more effectively?

-• Do you ever wish you had friends who better understood how hard your day-to-day life is?
+Do you ever wish you had friends who better understood how hard your day-to-day life is?

 If any of these apply, you may be a good fit for one of my upcoming virtual D&D-based peer support groups!
 Within this circle, you can escape reality for a bit, harvest some dopamine, find community with folks who really understand your struggles, and build a rewarding hobby to enjoy for years to come.
-Those interested can even learn how to run their own games as a DM (Dungeon Master)!
+Those interested can even learn how to run their own games as a DM (“Dungeon Master”)!

 Target Audience